inkline/inkline/.github/CONTRIBUTING.md

 ## Feature requests
 Feature requests are welcome!
 When opening a feature request, it's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

-When adding a new feature to the framework, make sure you update the documentation package as well.
+When adding a new feature to the library, make sure you update the documentation package as well.

 ### Testing
 Before providing a pull request be sure to test the feature you are adding.
 Inkline's target code coverage is 100% and we're proudly consistent with that.